mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- Any product feature whose implementation doesn't directly affect a problem you've identified is a *table stakes* feature.
+Any product feature whose implementation doesn't directly affect a problem you've identified is a *table stakes* feature.
 Said differently, if the feature just needs "to exist" but, the details for how it's implemented (assuming general best practices are met) don't have an impact on how successfully the problems are addressed.

-- Document _all_ table stakes features within the UX Prototype.
-Describe any ambiguity that can't be adequately documented in the UX Prototype in the README.

-- These assumptions have minimal impact on directly solving the problems but are important to either meet market expectations or otherwise avoid impacting the effectiveness of the critical assumptions.
+These assumptions have minimal impact on directly solving the problems but are important to either meet market expectations or otherwise avoid impacting the effectiveness of the critical assumptions.
 They need to exist but the UX/UI of how they’re implemented is not seen as a meaningful risk to testing the assumptions.

+Document _all_ of the table stakes features within the Prototype.
+Describe any ambiguity that can't be adequately documented in the Prototype in the README.

-- You should invest as least as possible in these assumptions.
+You should invest as least as possible in these assumptions.
 You should work hard to reduce scope.
 The solutions should have a strong bias to using pre-existing patterns.